bcgov/ckan-ui/pages/beta_schema_changes.md

 [RETURN TO TOP][1]

 **Change Review**
+The following are fields which have been modified in the new schema.

 |UI Field Label|Database Field Name|Changes Flag|Database Field Renamed from|Moved from|Values|Repeating or Composite|Comment|
 |:---|:---|:---:|:---|:---|:---:|:---:|:---|
 |Title|`title`|Y| | | | |A 100 Character limit has been set to match that of the title URL limit|